 Yankee Baleeiros!
 The Shared Legacies of Luso and Yankee Whalers

-Exhibition celebrates the interwoven stories of the Azorean, Cape Verdean, and Brazilian migration to the United States from early immigration in the 18th century through the latter half of the 20th century.
+The traveling exhibition celebrates the interwoven Luso-American stories of the Azorean, Cape Verdean, and Brazilian communities to the United States from early immigration in the 18th century through the latter half of the 20th century.

 Exhibition panels 1-8 (pdf)